HIE Causes

 Sometimes, yes.
 In some cases, HIE causes can be unpreventable.
 However, in other cases, hypoxic-ischemic encephalopathy causes involve medical negligence during pregnancy, labor, or delivery.

-An example of HIE caused by medical malpractice is the failure to properly respond to signs of fetal distress, such as increased heart rate.
+An example of HIE caused by medical malpractice is the failure to properly respond to signs of fetal distress, such as decreased heart rate.
 A skilled birth injury lawyer may be able to help you determine whether a medical mistake caused your child’s HIE.

 Birth Injury Support Team

-Reviewed by:Beth Carter, RN
+Reviewed by:Katie Lavender, RN

-Registered Nurse, Legal Nurse Consultant Certified
+Registered Nurse

 • Fact-Checked